• Home

 Step 3: Prepare your canning equipment

 Setup your water bath canner with the canning rack on a large burner of your stove.
-Wash your jars, place them in the canner, add water and boil the jars for 10 minutes to sterilize.
+Place the jars upright in the canner, and add water to cover.
+Bring the canner to a simmer (180˚F) for 10 minutes, and keep the jars hot until you are ready to fill them.

 Step 4: Make the pickling brine